 Fresh Spring Roll

-Fresh spring rolls are a light, refreshing Vietnamese appetizer made by wrapping rice paper around fresh vegetables, herbs, and sometimes protein.
-Unlike their fried counterparts, these rolls are served at room temperature or chilled and represent the essence of Southeast Asian cuisine with their delicate texture and bright, herbaceous flavors.
-They are a staple in Vietnamese dining and have become popular worldwide as a healthy, customizable dish that showcases the quality of fresh ingredients.
+Fresh spring rolls are a light, refreshing Southeast Asian appetizer made by wrapping rice paper around fresh vegetables, herbs, and protein.
+Unlike their fried counterparts, these delicate rolls showcase fresh, vibrant ingredients in their natural state.
+They are a cornerstone of Vietnamese cuisine and have become increasingly popular in contemporary fusion cooking as a healthy alternative to fried appetizers.

 Flavor Profile